Wald1995/VBA-challenge/README.md

 # VBA-challenge
-Module 2 project
+Module 2 project.

-the VBA code is in the "alphabetical_testing" document
+#The VBA code is in the "alphabetical_testing" document